 Whipped Cream Preparation

-Before you start your cream , place your mixing bowl and whisk in the refrigerator for several minutes.
+Before you start, place your mixing bowl in the refrigerator for several minutes.
 Cold tools help the cream whip faster and hold air better.
-This step seems small but it makes a noticeable difference in texture.

-Pour your cream or milk into the chilled bowl.
+Pour your Heavy cream or milk into the chilled bowl.
 Start with a moderate amount so you can control the process.
 Add a small portion of sugar and keep the rest nearby.
-If you plan to use butter or chocolate, prepare them now so they are ready when needed.

-Sprinkle sugar into the cream slowly while continuing to whip.
-This helps the sugar dissolve fully and prevents the whipped cream recipe from becoming heavy or gritty.
-Taste as you go so you do not over sweeten.
+Sprinkle sugar and vanilla into the cream slowly while continuing to whip.
+Taste as you go so you do not over-sweeten.

 Helpful Tips